 | Annual support (~22%) | Recurring cost on top of licence fees.
 Compounds significantly over time.
 Provides security patches, version upgrades, and Oracle support access | Budget for support as a permanent cost line.
 Consider whether support is still justified for Forms environments nearing end-of-life or migration |

-A European logistics company ran Oracle Forms on two VMware VMs with 4 vCPUs each — believing they needed only 4 processor licences (2 servers × 2 processors after core factor).
-During an internal audit, they discovered that Oracle's VMware policy required licensing all 48 physical cores across the three ESXi hosts in the vMotion-enabled cluster — a potential exposure of 24 processor licences ($552K) plus back-dated support.
+A European logistics company ran Oracle Forms on two VMware VMs with 4 vCPUs each, believing they needed only 4 processor licences (2 servers x 2 processors after core factor).
+During an internal audit, they discovered that Oracle's VMware policy required licensing all 48 physical cores across the three ESXi hosts in the vMotion-enabled cluster, a potential exposure of 24 processor licences ($552K) plus back-dated support.
 By migrating Forms to a dedicated physical server with 8 cores (4 processor licences), they reduced their required licences from 24 to 4 and avoided $1.4M in potential audit exposure.

 |---|---|---|

-Oracle audits middleware aggressively.
 Non-compliance findings for Oracle Forms can result in substantial back-licensing fees at list price plus back-dated support.
 Being proactive in managing licences is the best defence.
-Just because Oracle Forms has been running quietly for years does not mean it's off Oracle's radar — middleware is consistently one of the top audit finding categories.
+Just because Oracle Forms has been running quietly for years does not mean it is off Oracle's radar.
+Middleware is consistently one of the top audit finding categories.
+The organisations that avoid Oracle Forms compliance problems share two practices: they inventory every installation annually, including the forgotten test server in the corner, and they calculate licensing requirements using Oracle's rules, not their own assumptions.

 |---|---|